jenkinsci/azure-vmss-plugin/README.md

-# Azure Virtual Machine Scale Sets Plugin
+# Azure Virtual Machine Scale Set Plugin

 A Jenkins plugin to deploy VM images to Azure Virtual Machine Scale Sets (VMSS).

 ## How to Install

-You can install/update this plugin in Jenkins update center (Manage Jenkins -> Manage Plugins, search Azure VMSS Plugin).
+You can install/update this plugin in Jenkins update center (Manage Jenkins -> Manage Plugins, search Azure Virtual Machine Scale Set Plugin).

 You can also manually install the plugin if you want to try the latest feature before it's officially released.
 To manually install the plugin: